MadHouses/pingpp-verifier/README.md

     type: '*/*'
   }),
   pingppVerifier.ExpressPingppVerifier(publicKey));

+// Also you could modify the refuse message if you want
+// Below is the default reply (400 with '' body) pingppVerifier.ExpressPingppVerifier(publicKey, 400, '')

 // Express middleware with bypass
 // if you send a request with header 'bypass-signature', it will skip the check